 Besides, there are ready to go libraries for Arduino and ARMmbed devices.
 The detailed documentation will help to set up your first project in no time.

 If you don’t want to set up your own server, you can use their free service which might be scaled later for 3.95€/month.

 - 4 endpoints (1/60 rate)

 - 1-year data retention

-Cayenne is a free IoT platform with drag-and-drop project builder for Raspberry Pi Arduino and other devices.
-They offer full set off features.
-I was trying to find more information about data and device limits but couldn’t find any reliable confirmation.
+Cayenne is a free IoT platform with a drag-and-drop project builder for Raspberry Pi Arduino and other devices.
+They offer a full set of features.
+I tried to find more information about data and device limits but couldn’t find any reliable confirmation.

 I guess as long as you don’t scale to 1000 devices you are safe.
 The community appears to be healthy, and there are many shared project to get inspired.